 ‘The Museum of Western India composition.

-Founded in the early 1900s, Chhatrapati Shivaji Maharaj Vastu Sangrahalaya is one of the premier cultural institutions in the country.
-On 14th August 1905, a number of prominent people of Bombay gathered at the Town Hall and resolved to erect a Memorial to the visit of the Prince of Wales (later King George V) in the form of a public Museum which, would be named after him.
-The meeting was attended by Sir Pherozeshah Mehta, Justice Badrudin Tyabji, Narotamdas Gokuldas, Justice Chandavarkar, Sassoon J. David and many other dignitaries known for their outstanding contribution in their respective fields and also in the development of the island of Bombay.
-The Foundation Stone of the Museum was laid by the Prince of Wales on 11th November 1905 and the Museum was named Prince of Wales Museum of Western India.
-For a long time people had also felt the need for a good museum in the city and finally the museum was established by the public contribution aided by the then Government of the Bombay Presidency.
+Founded in the early 1900s, Chhatrapati Shivaji Maharaj Vastu Sangrahalaya is one of the foremost cultural institutions in the country.
+On the 14th of August 1905, a number of prominent citizens of Bombay gathered at the Town Hall.
+They resolved to erect a Memorial to the visit of the Prince of Wales (later King George V) in the form of a public museum.
+The meeting was attended by Sir Pherozeshah Mehta, Justice Badrudin Tyabji, Narotamdas Gokuldas, Justice Chandavarkar, Sassoon J. David and many other dignitaries who were known for their outstanding contribution in their respective fields ,and also in the development of the island of Bombay.
+The Foundation Stone of the Museum was laid by the Prince of Wales on the 11th of November, 1905 and the Museum was named Prince of Wales Museum of Western India.
+The Museum was a culmination of the desire of Mumbai’s public for the construction of a Museum that could represent their cultural heritage.
+Consequently, the institution was established through public contribution aided by the then Government of the Bombay Presidency.

 Many things have changed since then.
 Bombay is now known as Mumbai and the name of the Prince of Wales Museum of Western India is changed to the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya.
-Set against a well laid out garden which retains its original plan even today, the museum is an important Heritage building of the city.
+Set against a well laid out garden which retains its original plan till this date, the museum is an important Heritage building of the city.